Customer Privacy Notice

 - to protect the rights, property or safety of us, our customers and others.
 This includes exchanging information with other organisations such as credit reference, fraud and theft prevention agencies for the purposes of reducing credit risk, fraud and energy theft.

-We require all service providers and Group companies that we share your personal information with to respect the privacy and security of your personal information and to treat it in accordance with the law.
-We do not allow our third-party service providers, including Group companies, to use your personal information for their own purposes and only permit them to process your personal information for specified purposes and in accordance with our instructions.
+We require all service providers and Drax group companies that we share your personal information with to respect the privacy and security of your personal information and to treat it in accordance with the law.
+We do not allow our third-party service providers, including Drax group companies, to use your personal information for their own purposes and only permit them to process your personal information for specified purposes and in accordance with our instructions.

 Most of the personal information we collect about you is based in the United Kingdom or in some cases, a service provider or their sub-processor may be based elsewhere in the European Union (EU) and so, they are required to comply with European data protection law.
 On occasion, we may appoint a third-party service provider whose operation or a server or sub-processor may be based outside of the EU.
 As part of our Vendor Management Policy, we carry out due diligence on our third-party providers and assess whether your personal information will be transferred to them or accessed by them from outside the EU.
 If that is the case, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented: